HOW TO GROW A BETTER BEARD

 This is a question we get all the time here at Mad Viking.
 While there is no secret serum or trick to produce a thick, healthy beard, there are several ways in which beard care, diet, exercise, and self-care can contribute to growth.

-When washing your beard, it’s important to not wash it every single day.
-This will dry it out, causing it to become fragile.
+When washing your beard, it's important to use natural products that are sulfate, paraben and phthalates free.
 Avoid products made for your head hair, as your beard hair is a totally different type that must be cared for separately.
-We suggest using a beard soap and wash like ours, which are 100% free of harmful chemicals that can wreak havoc on your beard.
-Our natural formula is designed to introduce moisture back into your skin, exfoliate dead skin, relieve itching, and address split ends.
-Use the soap to wash your facial hair two times a week and the beard wash once a week.
+We suggest using a biotin beard wash like ours.
+Our natural formula is designed to introduce moisture back into your skin, exfoliate dead skin, relieve itching, kill split ends and promote healthy growth.
+We also suggest to use our natural biotin conditioner as a follow up to biotin beard wash.
+The biotin conditioner will help strengthen the cuticles and prevent damage and promote healthy growth as well.

 To dry your growing beard, just pat it dry.
 Don’t rub your skin and existing hair too hard.